Namco: Origins and acquisition of Atari Japan (1955–1977)

 The horses were loved by children and turned a decent profit for Nakamura, who began expanding his business to cover other smaller locations.
 A 1959 business reorganization renamed the company Nakamura Seisakusho Company, Ltd. The Mitsukoshi department store chain noticed his success in 1963, and approached him with the idea of constructing a rooftop amusement space for its store in Nihonbashi, Tokyo.
 It consisted of horse rides, a picture viewing machine, and a goldfish scooping pond, with the centerpiece being a moving train named Roadaway Race.
-The space was a hit and lead to Mitsukoshi requesting rooftop amusement parks for all of its stores.
+The space was a hit and led to Mitsukoshi requesting rooftop amusement parks for all of its stores.

 Along with Taito, Rosen Enterprises, and Nihon Goraku Bussan, Nakamura Seisakusho became one of Japan's leading amusement companies.
 As the business grew in size, it used its clout to purchase amusement machines in bulk from other manufacturers at a discount, and then sell them to smaller outlets at full price.
 While its machines sold well, Nakamura Seisakusho lacked the manufacturing lines and distribution networks of its competitors, which made the production of them longer and more expensive.

 The company was unable to place its machines inside stores because other manufacturers already had exclusive rights to these locations.
 In response, Nakamura Seisakusho opened a production plant in February 1966, moving its corporate office to a four-story building in Ōta, Tokyo.
 The company secured a deal with Walt Disney Productions to produce children's rides in the likenesses of its characters, in addition to those using popular anime characters like Q-Taro; this move allowed the business to further expand its operations and become a driving force in the Japanese coin-op market.

 Though the manufacturing facility was largely reserved for its Disney and anime rides, Nakamura also used it to construct larger, more elaborate electro-mechanical games.
 The first of these was Torpedo Launcher (1965), a submarine warfare shooting gallery later titled Periscope.
 Its other products included Ultraman-themed gun games and pinball-like games branded with Osomatsu-kun characters.